mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 grep handsome voyage_of_the_beagle.txt > handsome.txt

 ```
-- How can you find out what is in the file handsome.txt
+- How can you find out what is in the file `handsome.txt`?

 ---